 stream should be an instance of a subclass of buffered-stream.

-should should block until some data is available or return false at end of file.
+stream-fill-buffer should block until some data is available or return false at end of file.
 If data is available, it should place it in a buffer, set the stream's input buffer, index and limit appropriately and return a true value.
 The existing stream buffer can be reused if desired but the index and limit must be updated.
 The buffer must be of type

-, whose element type matches that given when the stream was constructed.
+simple-string, whose element type matches that given when the stream was constructed.

 There is a built-in method specialized on buffered-stream which usually suffices.
 It calls stream-read-buffer with the whole buffer and returns false if this call returns 0.
 If not, the input index is set to 0 and the input limit is set to the value returned by stream-read-buffer.

 LispWorks User Guide and Reference Manual - 13 Feb 2015